H&R Block: Partnerships

 In 2014, the company formed a strategic alliance with Xero.
 As part of this alliance, H&R Block will exclusively promote Xero as its preferred small business online accounting solution.
 H&R Block has 11,000 branded locations nationwide, and will recommend Xero in the locations that sell H&R Block's Small Business Program suite of services.

 The company signed a deal with Walmart in 2018, to make H&R Block software the only desktop tax preparation software sold at the retailer's stores.
 H&R Block also created a deal with Amazon.com in 2017 for better product placement of its suite of software products.

 In 2017, H&R Block partnered with IBM to bring IBM Watson technology into its retail offices.
 Under the partnership, H&R Block tax pros received access to IBM's artificial intelligence system to help tax pros prepare better tax returns for clients.

 In 2018, H&R Block partnered with LendingTree to allow customers credit score access via MyBlock.

 As of 2022, H&R Block's tax preparation service shares user data with Facebook, which can be used for targeted advertising.
 This can include sensitive financial information from health savings accounts and college expenses, and this tax data is shared without consent even for users who opt out of the service.

 Other products and services

 Following research on the potential expat market in 2013, H&R Block began its Expat Tax Services program to offer tax advice to U.S. citizens living outside the country.

 H&R Block maintains financial services products, including the Emerald Card pre-paid debit card and Emerald Advance line of credit.
 Additionally, the company's Tax Identity Shield offers identity theft protection.

-Former business areas

-The H&R Block Bank was chartered in 2006 and offered low-cost services to its low- to moderate-income customers.
-In September 2015, H&R Block sold H&R Block Bank to BofI Holding Inc. The two companies reached an agreement for BofI to serve as the bank for H&R Block-branded financial services products including the Emerald MasterCard, Refund Anticipation Checks, and Emerald Advance lines of credit.

-Effective 2019, AXOS Bank services the Emerald Card transactions.
+H&R Block Bank

+H&R Block Bank was chartered in 2006.
+In September 2015, it was sold to Axos Financial, which serviced Emerald cards until 2020.